neoforged/Documentation/docs/resources/server/enchantments/index.md

 ---
-description: This article explains the enchantment system in Minecraft, focusing on the various systems at play and on the JSON file formats.
+description: How the enchantment system in Minecraft works, focusing on the various systems at play and on the JSON file formats.
 sidebar_position: 1
 ---
 import Tabs from '@theme/Tabs';